Loudoun: History

-Whilst the origins of Loudoun's name are up for debate, it is known that by 1186 the name was used to describe the surrounding area, as in this year a Royal Charter granted the Lands of Lowdun to James de Lambinus.
-At this time the family name was changed to de Lowdun, with the Loudoun family building Loudoun Castle, Loudoun Kirk and The Keep (in Newmilns) over the forthcoming centuries.
+Whilst the origins of Loudoun's name may remain debatable, it is known that by 1186 the name was used for the surrounding area, for in that year a Royal Charter was issued that granted the Lands of Lowdun to James de Lambinus.
+At this time the family name was changed to de Lowdun, with the Loudoun family building Loudoun Castle, Loudoun Kirk and The Keep (in Newmilns) over subsequent centuries.

-Subsequently, the Loudoun family married in to the Crawford family and in doing so, inherited the hereditary title, Sheriff of Ayr.
+Subsequently, the Loudoun family married in to the Crawford family and in doing so inherited the hereditary title 'Sheriff of Ayr'.
 It has been put forward that William Wallace was a relative of the Loudouns, through his mother Margaret Crawford (sister of the 5th Baron, Reginald Crawford), although this claim has been disputed.

+The remains of Loudoun Kirk and its kirkyard, as well as the ruins of the Georgian Castellated 'Loudoun Castle', form important historical adjuncts in the vicinity of Galston.

+William Wallace

-According to Blind Harry, Wallace is also said to have fought a battle at Loudoun Hill, during the Scottish Wars of Independence.
-This claim is largely disputed by historians, with the real Battle of Loudoun Hill being fought between the Scottish forces of Robert Bruce and the English forces of Aymer de Valence on 10 May 1307.
-Bruce's forces prevailed and whilst the combined forces of both armies probably totalled no more than about 4,000 men, the result is seen as an important step towards Bruce's eventual victory in the Wars of Independence.
+According to Blind Harry writing in the 15th century, Wallace was said to have fought a battle at or near Loudoun Hill, during the Scottish Wars of Independence.
+This claim is largely disputed by historians.
+Indeed, all prominent chronicles that document the activities and battles of William Wallace are silent on the subject, where they would be expected to mention the event if it were true.
+The historically attested Battle of Loudoun Hill occurred on 10 May 1307, being fought between the Scottish forces of Robert Bruce and the English forces of Aymer de Valence.
+Bruce's forces prevailed and whilst the combined forces of both armies probably totalled no more than about 4,000 men, the result is viewed as an important step towards Bruce's eventual victory in the Wars of Independence.